-All organizations are subject to threats occurring that may have negative impacts to an organization and result in asset loss.
+All organizations are subject to threats occurring that may have negative impacts on an organization and result in asset loss.
 Some of these threats are unintentional, caused by an ignorant employee that leads to costly errors, others are more malevolent, such as the case of fraudulent manipulation and extortion.
 These risks are present in every business, small, medium and large.
 Regardless of why it happens, internal controls need to be established to avoid or minimize loss to a business organization.

 Compensating controls are those which provide a temporary solution to reduce risk where it may not be possible to implement a proper solution such as a Web Application Firewall instead of implementing a more complex code change.